MicrosoftDocs/power-platform/power-platform/guidance/case-studies/global-finance.md

 PowerMatch also provides the functionality to reapply previously cleared payments.
 The AR team only needs to provide the new invoice numbers.
 The back-end flows take care of the time-consuming task of reversing the existing SAP documents and reapplying the payments to the new invoices.

 PowerMatch processes a high volume of payments simultaneously.
-The end-to-end runtime, from the start of data sync to when the payments are automatically matched and cleared in SAP is less than 10 minutes for a batch of 300 payments.
+The end-to-end runtime, from the start of data sync to when the payments are automatically matched and cleared in SAP, is less than 10 minutes for a batch of 300 payments.

 PowerMatch is built to be simple and intuitive.
 With only two screens, the AR team efficiently manages incoming payments and performs all the needed posting scenarios.
 In the first screen, which serves as the landing page, the AR team gets a full view of bank statements posted, payments needed to be cleared, and overall metrics related to the status of payments.